cheshire137/overwatch-counter-picker/README.md

 Tests will be run and a test coverage report will appear afterward.

-You can run an individual test using its class and method name, like so:
+You can run an individual test using its class and method name like so:

 ```bash
 python -m test.hero_detector_test HeroDetectorTest.test_detect_finds_lucio_when_present